-For adults who could not complete their high school education, South Dakota offers the GED® exam for the state’s high school equivalency testing program.
+For adults who could not complete their high school education, South Dakota offers the GED exam for the state’s high school equivalency testing program.

-- South Dakota’s minimum GED testing age is 18.
-Test takers 16 and 17 years old must have permission from the school district and hold parental consent.
+- Test-takers 16 and 17 years old must meet additional criteria.
+They need permission from their school districts and hold parental consent.

 - Applicants cannot already hold a high school or equivalent diploma.

 - Applicants cannot be registered for another educational program.

 - There is NO South Dakota residency requirement.

 - There’s no requirement in South Dakota to attend a prep program first or reach passing scores on the GED Ready® test.

 South Dakota GED online

 In South Dakota, you can sit for the GED exam at a test center or in an online proctored (O.P.) format.
 To qualify for online GED testing, however, you must take the official GED Ready practice test and reach a likely to pass (green) score.